danydin/watermark-photos/README.md

-# Watermarking Took in Python
+# Watermarking Tool in Python
 A simple watermarking tool that adds a text on the bottom left corner of images.

 ## Step 1: Ensure Python is Installed